rshd123/Amazon-Clone/README.md

 # Amazon clone

 # INTRO
 It is a clone of popular e-commerce platform Amazon.
-It website allows users to browse products, add items to their cart, and complete purchases.

 # Technologies Used
 HTML, Vanilla CSS.